icode4funsies/for-bf/README.md

-# for-bf
+# FOR-LOML
-this for my cutie bee ef
+This for my cutie bee ef
-Love-Journal/
 ├── entries/
 │   ├── 2023-03-29.md
 │   ├── 2023-03-30.md